ibiren/WeatherForecast/README.md

 So city string is formed by appending to searchText as per the Open weather API requirement.
 However the listed api, returns older data.

+Example: Search (Tokyo) in search bar, it would generate city string like (Tokyo,JP) then it would be passed to OpenWeather city api.

 Limitations:
 It only takes Capital City name in search field, if given wrong name it crashes, need to fix it.